rakshasa/rtorrent/doc/manual/choke_groups.md

 index / reverse index according to order of insertion.
 E.g. '-1' refers to the last inserted choke group, while 0 refers to the first.

+All commands that applies to a group requires the first argument to be the index, reverse index or the group name.

     choke_group.tracker.mode.set = -1,"aggressive"

 Set the tracker mode for torrents in this group.